-Checker Lily, also known as Chocolate Lily, is named for its extraordinarily unique flower color and pattern.
-Unlike anything else in your northwest native garden, Checker Lily bulbs sport up to five nodding flowers with unmistakable brownish-purple pixelated mottling that are adored by gardeners and insect pollinators alike.
+Checker lily, also known as chocolate lily, is a spring bulb named for its extraordinarily unique flower color and pattern.
+Unlike anything else in your northwest native garden, checker lily sports up to five nodding flowers with unmistakable brownish-purple pixelated mottling that are adored by gardeners and insect pollinators alike.

 - Plant type/canopy layer: deciduous, perennial, herbaceous plant

 - Size at maturity: up to 36" tall, 12" wide

 - Light requirements: full sun, part sun/part shade